Venice environmentalists ask Sophia Loren to renounce ship

-MILAN, Italy Environmentalists on Saturday urged film diva Sophia Loren to help stop a big cruise ship named in her honour from ever entering the Venice lagoon because of potential damage to the city and the lagoon's delicate ecosystem.
+MILAN, Italy, June 2 Environmentalists on Saturday urged film diva Sophia Loren to help stop a big cruise ship named in her honour from ever entering the Venice lagoon because of potential damage to the city and the lagoon's delicate ecosystem.

 The MSC Divina (Divine), which the actress christened last month in France, is a 139,500-tonne ship that can carry 3,500 passengers and nearly 1,000 crew.